shrewdlogarithm/PoE-Character-Log-PS/README.md

 ## How to Use ##
+Note: If you've not used Powershell before, this is a useful "Getting Started" guide

+https://www.itprotoday.com/powershell/how-run-powershell-script

-Note: If you've not used Powershell before, this is a useful "Getting Started" guide https://www.itprotoday.com/powershell/how-run-powershell-script You will need to enable scripts on your system if you've not run one before.
+Important Note: You will need to enable scripts on your system if you've not run one before.

 ### To scan one-or-more entire account(s) ###